jbisetto/free-genai-bootcamp-2025/song-vocabulary/QA_TESTING_SUMMARY.md

 2. **Robustness**: Edge cases such as empty inputs, missing data, and external service failures are properly handled.

-3. **Performance**: The SQLite-based caching system with compression improves response times and reduces external API calls.
+3. **Performance**: The vocabulary caching system (JSON-based) significantly improves response times and reduces both external API calls and LLM processing overhead.

 4. **Maintainability**: The test suite provides a safety net for future code changes, ensuring that new features or bug fixes don't break existing functionality.